Asiwaju887/ROS_Speed/README.md

 * The project uses the gazebo simulation.

 ## Running the codes
-a.
-Run roscore on a new terminal
+1. Run roscore on a new terminal
-b.
-Create a catkin workspace
+2. Create a catkin workspace
 c. cd ~/catkin_ws/
 d.
 Run source ~/catkin_ws/devel/setup.bash (A good practice)
 e.
 Cloning this repository